Year-End College Financial Aid & Student Loan Planning

 Review the timing chart above, so that you can better understand the timing of these contributions on your financial aid position.
 For some parents, this will be a difficult decision.
 They will need to weigh the long-term tax defer benefits versus the cash flow advantages of not making the contributions.

-By understanding your EFC at each college, families will be able to determine if they will be eligible for need based financial aid.
-PayForED has a free estimating EFC calculator on our website to help you in this process.
+By understanding your EFC at each college, families will be able to determine if they will be eligible for need-based financial aid.
 Understanding your EFC number is the starting point to any college financial plan.

 Student Assets in Financial Aid Positioning